Bloxmine/pixelfont/README.md

 ## Testing and Demo
 You can test and demo the fonts in your browser by opening `index.html`.
 This allows you to test out characters in the two different fonts and with a few animations.
+Clone the repo and open a live server to test it out.

 ## License
 This project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).